pablebe/gensvs/README.md

 You cam find this script in ```./demo/inference_demo.py```

 ## 📈 Model Evaluation with Embedding-based MSE
-We have included the calculation of the proposed embedding MSEs from the paper in this package, building on the code published with Microsoft's [Frechet Audio Distance Tookit](https://github.com/microsoft/fadtk/tree/main).
-You can calculate the Mean Squared Error on either [MERT](https://huggingface.co/m-a-p/MERT-v1-95M) or [Music2Latent](https://github.com/SonyCSLParis/music2latent) embeddings with the command line tool or from a Python script.
+In this package, we have included the calculation of the proposed embedding MSEs from the paper, building on the code published with Microsoft's [Frechet Audio Distance Tookit](https://github.com/microsoft/fadtk/tree/main).
+The Mean Squared Error on either [MERT](https://huggingface.co/m-a-p/MERT-v1-95M) or [Music2Latent](https://github.com/SonyCSLParis/music2latent) embeddings can be calculated with the command line tool or a Python script.
 ### Command Line Tool
-To calculate the embedding MSE you can the provided command line tool.
-An exemplary command line call to calculate the MSE on [MERT](https://huggingface.co/m-a-p/MERT-v1-95M) embeddings is shown below:
+An example command line call to calculate the MSE on [MERT](https://huggingface.co/m-a-p/MERT-v1-95M) embeddings is shown below:
 ```bash
 gensvs-eval --test-dir ./demo/audio_examples/separated/sgmsvs --target-dir ./demo/audio_examples/target --output-dir ./demo/results/sgmsvs --embedding MERT-v1-95M
 ```